tkg808/fitkick-ui/README.md

 # FitKick-UI

 This is the repo for the front-end of the FitKick app.
 The purpose of this app is to make it easier for people to get/stay fit by helping users find exercises and create workouts based on their needs.
+You can also add these workouts to a calendar to plan out your week/month in advance.

 ### FitKick Back-End